 In this module, students receive hands-on training in taking impressions and constructing study and master casts.
-Students learn to use a variety of impression and gypsum materials.
+Students are exposed to a variety of impression and gypsum materials and procedures for their use.
 The casts are then used to practice dental procedures such as the fabrication of custom trays and temporary crowns.
-Students practice placement and removal of temporary sedative dressings on Typodont manikins.
-Prosthodontics as a specialty is presented, with instruction in crown and bridge procedures and full and partial dentures.
-Students are introduced to dental implants and various mouth guards, such as night guards, sport guards and bleaching trays.
+Prosthodontics as a specialty is presented with instruction in crown and bridge procedures and full and partial dentures.
+Students are introduced to dental implants and the various types of mouth guards such as night-guards, sports guards and bleaching trays.
 Laboratory safety and infection control are presented.
-Instruction in career development focuses on starting a new job.
 Related dental terminology is studied.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-Module F - Dental Health
+Module F - Dental Anatomy and Orthodontics